Dhani Ram Shandil

 Colonel Dhani Ram Shandil (Retd.) (born 20 October 1940) is an Indian politician from Himachal Pradesh.
 He is a member of the Indian National Congress political party.

-Dhani Ram Shandil has served elite Dogra Regiment of Indian Army and is Bharat jyoti award winner.
+Dhani Ram Shandil has served in elite Dogra Regiment of Indian Army and is a Bharat Jyoti Award winner.
 Shandil belongs to the Koli caste of Himachal Pradesh.

-Political Career
+Political career

 In 1999, he was elected to the 13th Lok Sabha from Shimla constituency in Himachal Pradesh as a Himachal Vikas Congress candidate.
 He was re-elected to the 14th Lok Sabha in 2004 from the same constituency as an Indian National Congress candidate.
 He is the MLA from Solan and previously served as Social Justice and empowerment minister in the Himachal Pradesh Cabinet.